anilatikkha/technical-ba-retail-inventory-project/README.md

 Anila Tikkha
 Technical Business Analyst
 Austin, Texas
-H4 EAD – No Sponsorship Required
+Authorized to work in the U.S.A – No Sponsorship Required